 Treatment of arthritis:

 Physiotherapy plays an important role in the treatment of Arthritis.
-At Body Logic Physiotherapy we have world-leading clinical researchers in the treatment of Arthritis; Prof Peter O’Sullivan and Dr JP Caneiro.
-Our approach to treating Arthritis is centred at the person, their health and their goals.
-The treatment aims at improving quality of life and the joint’s health by targeting modifiable factors that influence the person’s pain experience.
+At Body Logic Physiotherapy, we have world-leading clinical researchers in the treatment of Arthritis: Prof Peter O’Sullivan and Dr JP Caneiro.
+Our approach to Arthritis treatment is centred at the person, their health and their goals.
+The Arthritis treatment aims at improving quality of life and the joint’s health by targeting modifiable factors that influence the person’s pain experience.